darkrunedk/DarkruneDKLevelUp/README.md

 All you have to do is:

 1. Download the DarkruneDKLevelUp folder to your computer somewhere you can find them.

-2. Move the DarkruneDKLevelUp folder into the addons folder (normally on Windows it's at C:\Program Files\World of Warcraft\Interface\Addons).
+2. Move the DarkruneDKLevelUp folder into the addons folder (it's inside the WoW folder → Interface → Addons).
 3. Start World of Warcraft and click the addon button and see if it shows up.
 If it does, you have done it correctly.

-4. Done ☺.
+4. You'r done ☺.